1

 -

-Pruning Instructions: Prune in late winter to maintain shape and remove dead wood
+Pruning Instructions: Prune after flowering to shape and remove dead wood. -

 Share